zhihongyou/yousoftmatter.org/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-    - Principal Investigators
+    - Principal Investigator
     - Researchers
-    - Grad Students
+    - Master Students
+    - Undergraduates
     - Administration
     - Visitors
     - Alumni